henrik/livejournal_tasks/README.markdown

 The current tasks are ones I needed for cross-posting: having a non-LJ blog create and update mirror LiveJournal posts.

-See [the gem documentation](http://neugierig.org/software/livejournal/ruby/doc/) for more details on classes like `LiveJournal::Entry`.
+See [the gem documentation](http://neugierig.org/software/livejournal/ruby/doc/) for more details on the underlying stuff.

 ## Setup